muratk5n/thirdwave/en/README.md

 ---

 Could be GA..
-The BTC code was officially turned over to his upkeep, the last email ever from SN to anyone was also sent to GA.
+The BTC code was officially turned over to his upkeep, the last email sent from SN was to GA.
 His psych profile suggests an overdeveloped sense of justice, seeing a lot of people wronged by the finance system could push a person like that to act.
 Theres leadership ability; being able to entice people to work in orgs, etc -- crucial for an open-source project.
 Background suggests he would have more knowledge than others (in that BTC group) on projects crafted for the industry, he co-wrote the VRML standard so would know how to present stuff for developer consumption.

 ---